Photo products

 4. Ink smearing.

-Choose ink and CIS (continuous ink system) of a good quality, because if your ink smears, print accuracy worsens.
+Choose ink and CIS (continuous ink system) of good quality, because if your ink smears, print accuracy worsens.
 The stripes of such an encoded image will not match the stripe width of the lenses.
 Ink smearing may be also caused by defective paper.

 5. Printer settings are wrong